kerberos-io/vault/README.md

 ### Docker

-So you have home setup, or just want to try this out for a POC, then the `Docker` installation would be more suitable.
+So you have a home setup, or just want to try Kerberos Vault out for a quick POC, then the `Docker` installation would be more suitable.
 This will safe you some time setting up a complete `Kubernetes` cluster.

 > Follow the `Docker` tutorial [by navigating to the docker sub folder in this repostitory](docker/).